 What does a 42% drop actually mean?

-Border crossing statistics had previously suggested Canadian tourism to the U.S. was down roughly 25%.
+Border crossing statistics previously suggested Canadian tourism to the U.S. was down roughly 25%.
 The cell phone analysis puts that figure closer to 42% — a gap that matters because it captures a wider range of travel behaviour, including short business trips, day travel and visits that do not involve an overnight stay.

 That has implications for how long the rebound might take.
 After COVID-19, it took approximately three years for Canadian visits to U.S. cities to recover to pre-pandemic levels.
 The current decline is being driven by policy choices rather than public health restrictions — and, as of May 2025, these choices remain active.